Discovery writing

 Plantsers (a portmanteau of planner and pantser) plan lightly and discover the rest.
 They might know the beginning, the ending, and a handful of major turning points, but leave large sections of the story open to be found during drafting.
 It's the most common position on the spectrum, and in practice, many writers who identify as plotters or pantsers are actually somewhere in this middle zone.

 Discovery writers sit at the exploratory end of that spectrum.
 They typically begin with something smaller than a plot.
 A character, an image, a situation, a voice.
 Something small.
 And a pull forward into territory they haven't mapped.
-This isn't a method that works for everyone, but for many writers, it's the only method that produces work they actually want to read.
+For many writers, it's the only method that produces work they actually want to read.

 You start with something small.
 Maybe it's a character whose voice appeared in your head fully formed.
 Maybe it's a single scene — a confrontation, a moment of loss, an opening image — that felt like it mattered before you knew why.
 You don't have a plot.
 You have a starting point, and a pull toward something you can't quite name yet.

 Scenes surprise you as you write them.
 Characters make choices you didn't anticipate.
 A subplot emerges that has nothing to do with what you thought the book was about, and then turns out to be what the book is actually about.
-Discovery writers frequently describe the experience of drafting as closer to reading than to building.
 You find out what happens by writing toward it.

 First drafts look different for discovery writers.
 They tend to be genuinely exploratory: full of scenes that went somewhere unexpected, subplots that appeared without warning, early chapters that set up things the writer didn't know they were setting up.
 There are dead ends.
 There are characters who showed up for two scenes and disappeared.
 There are promises made in chapter three that the writer forgot about by chapter twelve.